i-architect

 Sketch Plan Proposed Option

-We discovered that they had an unused space under the stairs ideal for storage and that their kitchen was brand new and that they were happy with it, apart from the poor link to the family room.
+I discovered that they had an unused space under the stairs ideal for storage and that their kitchen was brand new and that they were happy with it, apart from the poor link to the family room.

-As an alternative we showed them how to create additional storage space within the kitchen, improve the connection with the family room and create a sunnier and easier to access space for entertaining in the garden.
+As an alternative I showed them how to create additional storage space within the kitchen, improve the connection with the family room and create a sunnier and easier to access space for entertaining in the garden.
 This option would simply mean some minor internal alterations, garden landscaping and demolition of the dilapidated conservatory and lean-to store.
 An option which would save them over £20k in construction costs.

 Light Touch Option